justingrant/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 As per {{Section 4.3 of RFC3339}} as updated by {{update}}, IXDTF timestamps may also forego indicating local time information in their
-{{RFC3339}} part.
+{{RFC3339}} part by using `Z` instead of a numeric time zone offset.
 The IXDTF timestamps in {{example-consistent}} (which represent the same instant in time as the strings in {{example-inconsistent}}) are not inconsistent because they do not assert any particular local time nor local offset in their {{RFC3339}} part.
-Instead, applications that receive these strings can base their local offset and local time calculations on the time zone suffix given, i.e., using the Europe/London time zone rules.
+Instead, applications that receive these strings can calculate the local offset and local time using the rules of the time zone suffix, i.e. Europe/London in the example below.

     2022-07-08T00:14:07Z[!Europe/London]
     2022-07-08T00:14:07Z[Europe/London]
-    2022-07-08T00:14:07-00:00[!Europe/London]
-    2022-07-08T00:14:07-00:00[Europe/London]
 {: #example-consistent title="No inconsistency in IXDTF timestamps"}

+Note that `-00:00` may be used instead of `Z`, because they have the same meaning according to {{update}}, but `-00:00` is incompatible ISO-8601 so `Z` is preferred.

 # Syntax Extensions to RFC 3339 {#extended-format}